-Fermentation isn’t just limited to vegetables, beverages and sourdough bread.
-There are all sorts of delicious types of fermentation, including fermented beans, seeds and nuts!
+Fermentation isn’t just limited to vegetables, beverages, and sourdough bread.
+There are all sorts of delicious types of fermentation, including fermented beans, seeds, and nuts!

 Typically fermented beans and nuts are served as part of a vegan or vegetarian diet.
-While it is a great way to improve the digestibility of non-meat protein sources, it also adds a ton of flavour.
+While it is a great way to improve the digestibility of non-meat protein sources, it also adds a ton of flavor.
 Perfectly delicious regardless of your diet!

 Fermented Bean Dips